Gregory James Edwards

-Gregory James Edwards is an American minister, clergyman, community activist, progressive politician, and author.
+Rev. Dr. Gregory James Edwards is an American minister, clergyman, community activist, progressive politician, and author.
+He is also the Executive Director for POWER Interfaith.

 Education

 Edwards earned a Bachelor of Science degree in Urban Ministry from Geneva College.
 He later received certification in Community Economic Development from the University of Delaware, a Master's of Divinity from Drew University, and a Doctorate in Ministry from the New Brunswick Theological Seminary.

 Career

 Religion

 Edwards was raised in the African Methodist Episcopal Church (1969–1987), and licensed for ministry in the Baptist Church (1995).
 In 2002, after graduating from seminary (Drew University Theological School) he founded Resurrected Life Community Church (RLCC).
+In 2011, he established the Resurrected Community Development Corporation (RCDC), a 501(c) non-profit organization based in Greater Lehigh Valley.
 In 2019, the congregation became affiliated with the United Church of Christ.

-In 2011, he establish the Resurrected Community Development Corporation (RCDC), a 501(c) non-profit organization based in Greater Lehigh Valley.
+His contextual approach to ministry is based upon the intersection of faith, education, economic self-sufficiency, and public policy.

+To serve more children and families, Edwards led Resurrected Life’s acquisition of the historic Zion’s Reformed United Church of Christ (aka the Liberty Bell Church) in 2023 and its subsequent $1 million renovation in 2024.

+In 2025, under his visionary leadership, Resurrected Life and RCDC will complete an $8 million renovation to the church’s Old Allentown Campus, which will further the organizations’ ability to serve more children, students, and families in an area of the city with the highest concentration of poverty and lowest literacy levels.

 Community education

-In 2011, Edwards established the Resurrected Life Children's Academy, an early education center licensed by the Pennsylvania Department of Human Services; and in 2014, he established the James Lawson Freedom School in partnership with the Children's Defense Fund.
+In 2011, Rev. Edwards established the Resurrected Life Children's Academy, an early education center licensed by the Pennsylvania Department of Human Services; and in 2014, he established the James Lawson Freedom School in partnership with the Children's Defense Fund.
 Both programs are initiatives of the Resurrected Community Development Corporation.